NJ Real Estate License FAQs

 You must attach a legal copy of your marriage certificate or your divorce decree.
 It requires you to pay a $50 fee for a name change.
 You must pay via money order, broker’s business check, or certified check.

-What to Do If I Accidently Lose My License?
+What to Do If I Accidentally Lose My License?

 Losing your real estate license is a frustrating experience.
 However, you can fix the issue by asking your real estate brokers or company to write and submit a formal request to the Commission.
 You can also send a fax to (609) 292-6765 and request a duplicate license.
 It’s a good idea to include the term lost license NJ in your communication.
 The Commission does not charge any fee for issuing a duplicate license.
 The NJ real estate commission phone number is (609) 292-7272.
 Additionally, the background check process may reveal any lawsuits filed against the applicant, which can impact eligibility for a license.